bmmtstb/adventofcode/README.md

 # adventofcode
-Code for the Advent of Code challenges
+Code for the Advent of Code challenges by https://adventofcode.com .